Skip to main content

 1 mentions Positive Neutral Negative

-Users appreciate that the game offers a genuine, heartfelt experience rather than feeling like a cash grab, contrasting it positively with titles like Super Bomberman R and R2.
+Users appreciate that the game focuses on delivering a heartfelt experience rather than being a cash grab, contrasting it positively with titles like Super Bomberman R and R2.

 • emotional